 |Pucciniomycetes||Cronartium (rusts), Helicobasidium|

 Your professor may tell you that these are not fungi.
-While it is true that they are not in the Kingdom Fungi, they can legitimately be called fungi (with a small “f”).
+While it is true that they are not in the kingdom Fungi, they can legitimately be called fungi (with a small “f”).
 Think of it as a term that indicates a life form rather than a phylogenetic group, much like ‘trees’.
-If it looks like a duck, and quacks like a duck, let’s call it a duck, shall we?
+If it looks like a duck, and quacks like a duck, let’s call it a duck.